nolar/kopf/docs/alternatives.rst

 and managing a Kubernetes-native application (presumably of any purpose, such as MySQL, Postgres, Redis, ElasticSearch, etc) with Kubernetes APIs (e.g. the custom resources of ConfigMaps) and ``kubectl`` tooling.
-They refer to the operators as
+They refer to operators as
 "*the runtime that manages this type of application on Kubernetes*."

 Kopf uses a more generic approach,